 Before you knew it, he grabbed Wil from behind & applied the Heimlich maneuver…completely lifting Wil off the ground!

-Thank God that Andy was probably 6’2” & solid as a rock with long arms as Wil was not a small man!
+Thank God that Andy was probably 6’2” & solid as a rock with long arms as Wil was not a small man by any means!

 He tugged a few times & Wil choked up a small piece of food.
-Then one final tug & up came this sizable piece of bread.
+Then one final gigantic squeeze & up came this sizable piece of bread.

 Apparently, Wil had swallowed the very end of a hard roll & was struggling, trying to drink something to dislodge it.